Historic Quaker Houses of Chester County, PA

 Above: The Barns-Brinton House at Chadds Ford.
 Image source: Lee J. Stoltzfus

-Blacksmith William Barns constructed this brick building ca. 1714.
-Barns used this house as him family’s home and as a tavern in the 1720s.
+Blacksmith William Barns and wife Elizabeth Barns constructed this brick building ca. 1714.
+Barns used this house as the family’s home and as a tavern in the 1720s.
 The structure features Flemish bond masonry and a diamond-patterned gable.

-James Brinton purchased this property in 1753.
+Quaker farmer James Brinton purchased this property in 1753.
 He was a grandson of William Brinton, one of Chester County’s early settlers.
+William Brinton built the 1704 Brinton House.
 The Brintons owned the house until 1859.
-The single-lane Baltimore Pike ran along the south side of the building until the 1930s..
+The single-lane Baltimore Pike ran along the south side of the building until the 1930s.
 In 1938 the road was relocated to the north side of the building as part of the widening of Route 1 to three lanes.

 The Chadds Ford Historical Society acquired the abandoned structure in 1969.
 Restoration was completed in 1978, at which time it was opened to the public for tours.
 Much of the original interior woodwork and hardware remain intact despite more than three centuries of use.